 What Is Enameloplasty?
 A Plain-English Guide to Enamel Reshaping

-Enameloplasty is the dental term for tooth reshaping or teeth sculpting.
-Here is what enameloplasty involves, what it costs, when it is the right choice, and how to find enameloplasty near you in Bloomingdale, IL.
+Enameloplasty is the dental term for tooth reshaping.
+What it involves, what it costs, when it's the right choice, and how to find it in Bloomingdale, IL.

 The short version